-National Lead Poisoning Prevention Week: October 23-29, 2022
+National Lead Poisoning Prevention Week: October 19-25, 2025

-Join us during this year’s National Lead Poisoning Prevention Week as we raise awareness about lead poisoning.
+Join us during this year’s National Lead Poisoning Prevention Week (NLPPW) as we raise awareness about lead poisoning.

 How will you make the greatest impact during CDC, EPA, HUD, and WHO’s week-long call to action to end childhood lead poisoning?

-NLPPW Events
+NLLPW Events

-It’s difficult to keep track of the many informative events happening around the United States during Lead Poisoning Prevention Week.
-For your convenience, NCHH is working diligently to compile all as many in one place as possible and adding more each day from federal, state, and local governments, advocacy groups, and other groups.
-See our full event schedule here.
+It’s difficult to keep track of the many informative events happening around the United States during National Lead Poisoning Prevention Week.
+For your convenience, NCHH is working diligently to compile all as many as possible in one place and adding more each day from federal, state, and local governments, advocacy groups, and other groups.
+You’ll find some events listed on our event schedule here.
+You can also email the details of your event(s) directly to us.

 Federal Agency Activities